learn-co-students/activerecord-associations-intro-onl01-seng-ft-030220/README.md

 ## Overview

-In this walk-through, we'll be building out a domain model for our fictitious music playing app, Playlister.
+In this walk-through, we' ll be building out a domain model for our fictitious music playing app, Playlister.
 This app will catalog songs and their associated artists and genres.